logo

 Jerome Foster/Aranguez – Farmlands by Overpass, San Juan-Laventille, Trinidad and Tobago

-Cardinal birds have beautiful and distinctive songs that are silvery and singsong.
-During mating season (June to November), they sing to their mates and build their nests in tree branches at heights of 2.5-5.5 meters.
+Cardinal birds have beautiful and distinctive songs that are silvery and melodious.
+During mating season (June to November), they sing to their mates and build their nests in tree branches at heights of 2.5 to 5.5 meters.

-The female bird then lays two eggs.
-Despite the presence of the shiny cowbird, which sometimes parasitizes their nest, cardinals are a pleasure to listen to!
+The female then lays two eggs.
+Despite the presence of the shiny cowbird, which sometimes parasitizes their nests, cardinals are a pleasure to listen to!

-They are omnivorous and can enjoy a varied diet - from fruits and seeds to worms, insects and small animals.
+They are omnivorous and enjoy a varied diet—from fruits and seeds to worms, insects, and small animals.

-They are omnivorous and can enjoy a varied diet - from fruits and seeds to worms, insects and small animals.
+They are omnivorous and enjoy a varied diet—from fruits and seeds to worms, insects, and small animals.

 Timo Mitzen/Goldfish Ponds; Meta, Colombia, Meta, Colombia